bfu4/trustdissues/README.md

 # applying the patches

-YOU WILL NEED: bsdiff (for bspatch) and the xcode developer tools. however, those are only needed for a lot of the debugging to make sure the architectures are correct. i would still recommend having them though.
+YOU WILL NEED: bsdiff (for bspatch) and the xcode developer tools. the xcode dev tools are needed for the debugging, and for lipo (VERY IMPORTANT FOR THE UNIVERSAL BINARY)

 # my experience / a diy section